Columbidae: Feeding

-Seeds and fruit form the major component of the diets of pigeons and doves.
-In fact, the family can be divided into the seed-eating or granivorous species (subfamily Columbinae) and the fruit-and-mast-eating or frugivorous species (the other four subfamilies).
-The granivorous species typically feed on seed found on the ground, whereas the frugivorous species tend to feed in trees.
-There are morphological adaptations that can be used to distinguish between the two groups: granivores tend to have thick walls in their gizzards, intestines, and esophagi whereas the frugivores tend to have thin walls.
-In addition, fruit-eating species have short intestines whereas those that eat seeds have longer ones.
+Seeds and fruit form the major component of the diets of pigeons and doves, and the family can be loosely divided between seed-eating (granivorous) species, and fruit-and-mast-eating (frugivorous) species, though many species consume both.

+The granivorous species typically feed on seed found on the ground, whereas the frugivorous species are more arboreal, tending to feed in trees.
+The morphological adaptations used to distinguish between the two groups include granivores tending to having thick walls in their gizzards, intestines, and esophagi, with the frugivores evolved with thin walls, and the fruit-eating species have short intestines, as opposed to the seed eaters having longer intestines.
 Frugivores are capable of clinging to branches and even hang upside down to reach fruit.

 In addition to fruit and seeds, a number of other food items are taken by many species.
 Some, particularly the ground doves and quail-doves, eat a large number of prey items such as insects and worms.
 One species, the atoll fruit dove, is specialised in taking insect and reptile prey.
 Snails, moths, and other insects are taken by white-crowned pigeons, orange fruit doves, and ruddy ground doves.
+Flowers are also taken by some species.

-Urban feral pigeons, descendants of domestic rock doves (Columbia Livia), reside in urban environments, disturbing their natural feeding habits.
+Urban feral pigeons, descendants of domestic rock doves (Columbia livia), reside in urban environments, disturbing their natural feeding habits.
 They depend on human activities and interactions to obtain food, causing them to forage for spilled food or food provided by humans.

+Reproduction

+Doves and pigeons build relatively flimsy nests, often using sticks, other vegetable matter, and other debris, which may be placed on trees, on rocky ledges, or on the ground, depending on species.
+The female may either build the nest, with material gathered by the male, or the male builds the nest by himself.
+A few species nest colonially, others nest in aggregation.

+Most lay a clutch of one or (usually) two white eggs at a time which take 11-30 days to hatch (larger species have longer incubation times).
+Both parents care for the young; unlike most birds, both sexes of doves and pigeons produce "crop milk" to feed their young.
+This fluid is secreted by a sloughing of epithelial cells from the lining of the crop.

+Unfledged baby doves and pigeons are called squabs and are generally able to fly by five weeks old.
+These fledglings, with their immature squeaking voices, are called squeakers once they are weaned, and leave the nest after 25–32 days.